Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/README.markdown

 ## Open_FUT3
 Python version of DEWESoft FUT (Firmware Upgrade Tool).<br />
 Based on simplified TE USB FX2 API for C, C++ and Python (TE_USB_FX2_API_C.dll).

+## OpenFutNet
+C# version of Open_FUT.
+This program is a C# evolution of the program Python Open_FUT for 3rd Generation Firmware.
+Based on TE USB FX2 API for .NET ( managed C++ and C# for example).